Our podcasts

 Listen now Listen now -

-Mental Health and the Windrush Generation
+Mental health and the Windrush generation

 The HMT Empire Windrush ship brought one of the first large groups of Caribbean people to the UK in 1948.
 The positive legacy created by the Windrush Generation goes without question, contributing to the NHS and other sectors affected by Britain’s post-war labour shortage.
 75 years on, we look at the Windrush Generation’s achievements; the state of 1940s and 50s UK; the impact on the generation’s mental health, and the devastation caused by the Windrush scandal, which continues today.